wenhe-jia/TIVE/README.md

 }
 ```

-If you find the code useful, please also consider the following MaskFormer and Mask2Former BibTeX entry.
+If you find the code useful, please also consider the following TIDE BibTeX entry.

 ```BibTeX
 @inproceedings{bolya2020tide,